theneva/dissertation/src/background.md

 Another of @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
 9]'s key findings is that maintainability and documentability are proportional to the number of LOC, and that the number of steps and LOC are both reduced with the introduction of more sophisticated deployment tools.

 It follows that documentation of a system's functions and configuration can (and should, where feasible) be expressed as software rather than in a separate set of files such as a wiki.
 The external documentation format is, however, useful for documenting overall purposes, decision logs, and other organisational concerns regarding both the individual services and the larger system.
-This can be an interesting foundation for research into highly expressive configuration.
+This can be relevant foundation for research into highly expressive configuration.
 One theme in particular is specifying configuration as _code_ to be _run_ by a tool, rather than _markup_ such as XML to be _parsed_ by the tool.

 ## Continuous Delivery and DevOps